keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-fire-and-brimestone.md

 It's just smoke.
 Go on, you know I can't say no*

 ---

+## Make this a 10 min mark one, don't cover *everything*

+-> Through line "From Hell, life".
+Geothermal life.
+Silician Mafia.
+Cystines keeping proteins together.
+Sulfur atmospheric conditions taking it away.
+Crop failure from sulfate clouds, though H2SO4 needed in fertiliser.

 A story of commodity value inversion.
 What caused wars is now sold to be *taken away*.
 If the petroleum industry shrinks it might invert again